-Cheers to rebranded hotels and restaurants in Lexington, Virginia
+Cheers to the Gin & Tonic Hotels in Lexington, Virginia

 The Gin Hotel & Juniper Lounge and Tonic Restaurant & Inn are open for business.